merely-useful/py-rse/index.md

 The difference between the versions is whether the code after `echo` is inside quotation marks.

-Version 2 will allow us to preview the commands.
-This prints to screen everything enclosed in the quotation marks, expanding the loop variable name (prefixed with `$`).

 The first version redirects the output from `echo analyze $file` to a file (`analyzed-$file`).
 This doesn't allow us to preview the commands, but instead creates files (`analyzed-$file`) containing the text `analyze $file`.

+The second version will allow us to preview the commands.
+This prints to screen everything enclosed in the quotation marks, expanding the loop variable name (prefixed with `$`).

 Try both versions for yourself to see the output.
 Be sure to open the `analyzed-*` files to view their contents.

 ### Exercise \@ref(bash-tools-ex-loop-variables) {-}

-Version 1 gives the same output on each iteration through the loop.
+The first version gives the same output on each iteration through the loop.
 Bash expands the wildcard `*.txt` to match all files ending in `.txt` and then lists them using `ls`.